KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/AI-Article.md

     @PageColor(blue)
 }

-Apple's native keyboard APIs lack many features that are often needed by AI-based keyboards.

-For instance, AI-based keyboards may need to read the entire document to perform tasks like spellchecking and proofreading, and also let users type within the keyboard to type prompts or intents.
+Apple's native keyboard APIs lack many features that are needed by popular AI-based features, for instance to read an entire document to perform tasks like spellchecking & proofreading, or to let users type text prompts directly within the keyboard.

-Keyboard extensions have little native support for this.
-The text document proxy will not return all the text within the document, and may cancel at any time.
-You also can't type in text fields within the keyboard, since text is always sent to the main app.
+Apple's native text document proxy will not return all the text within the document, and may cut off the available text at any time.
+Users also can't type in a text field within the keyboard, since the text is always sent to the main app.

 👑 [KeyboardKit Pro][Pro] unlocks these capabilities to make it possible to read the full document and type in a text field within the keyboard.